[Moderate revision–posted 4/25/23 (replaces 2/14/22 edition)]

 10. Travel to Washington, D.C.

-University personnel who travel to Washington, D.C. for activities that involve obtaining or spending federal funds or that impact federal policies must inform the Office of State-Federal Relations (OSFR) about the trip (GAA Article IX, Section 6.12).
+TTU personnel who travel to Washington, D.C. on state-appropriated funds for activities that involve obtaining or spending federal funds or that impact federal policies must inform the Office of State-Federal Relations (OSFR) about the trip (GAA Article IX, Section 6.12).
 Contact the Office of International Affairs for additional information.
+Lobbying activities are not allowed on federal funds.

-If an employee is traveling on state-appropriated funds, he/she must also complete the Report of State Agency Travel to Washington DC and submit with his/her travel voucher.
-The form is available at http://governor.state.tx.us/osfr/forms/state_funded_DC_travel/.
+If an employee is traveling on state-appropriated funds, they must also complete the Report of State Agency Travel to Washington, DC and submit it with their travel voucher.
+The form is available at https://gov.texas.gov/organization/osfr/state_funded_dc_travel.

 11. Traveler Responsibilities